Brilliant Disguise: History

-Like much of the Tunnel of Love album, "Brilliant Disguise" was first recorded by Springsteen at his home studio, called Thrill Hill East, in Rumson, New Jersey.
+Like much of the Tunnel of Love album, "Brilliant Disguise" was recorded by Springsteen at his home studio, called Thrill Hill East, in Rumson, New Jersey.
 On February 5, 1987, he recorded "Is That You", playing all instruments himself.
 He finished the song by month's end, retitling it "Brilliant Disguise".
 Several members of the E Street Band, including Roy Bittan on keyboards (where the 40th Roland D-50 internal patch "Rock Organ" was heard), Danny Federici on organ and Max Weinberg on drums, were recorded during March, and overdubbed to the master by engineer Toby Scott.

 The lyrics of "Brilliant Disguise" represent a confession of self-doubt on the part of the singer.
 The emotions expressed in the song include confusion, jealousy and anxiety about whether the singer's wife has become a stranger to him.
 The song deals with the masks people wear and the bitterness that can ensue when we realize the darkness that may lie behind those masks.
-The parallels with Springsteen's personal life at the time are evident: he had recently married then-model and actress Julianne Phillips, and the two would divorce in 1989.
+The parallels with Springsteen's personal life at the time are evident: he had recently married then-model and actress Julianne Phillips, and the two divorced in 1989.
 The references to marital problems are quite direct, as in the lyrics: "Oh, we stood at the altar / The gypsy swore our future was right / But come the wee wee hours / Well maybe, baby, the gypsy lied."